OriginQ/VQNET2.0-tutorial-en/source/rst/qml_demo.rst

 Loss on training set

 .. figure:: ./images/qiskit_hqcnn_train_loss.png
+   :width: 600 px
+   :align: center

+|

 Run classification on test set

 .. figure:: ./images/qiskit_eval_test.png
+   :width: 600 px
+   :align: center

+|

 Model training using VQCLayer in VQNet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the Origin Quantum's qpanda provides `VariationalQuantumCircuit <https://qpanda-tutorial.readthedocs.io/zh/latest/VQC.html#id1>`_ .
-In the circuit, only the doors with variable parameters and constant structure can be composed of VariationalQuantumGate.
+In the circuit, only the doors with variable parameters and constant structure can be composed of ``VariationalQuantumGate``.
 VQNet provides the a class ``VQC_wrapper`` , you can use ordinary logic gates in the function ``build_common_circuits`` refers to the local lines with uncertain line structure in the construction model,

 Use vqg in ``build_vqc_circuits`` construct local circuits with unchanged structure and variable parameters.
 Use the ``run`` function to define the line operation mode and measurement.

-You can refer to the example of model training using VQC `vqc_wrapper_demo <../../../../examples/vqc_wrapper_demo.py>`_ .

 .. code-block::